October 8-9, 2002

 No Miles No Map

 While my parents were obviously glad to see me, there weren’t many questions about my five week journey.
 It was not something they could relate to.
 While I was on my ride, my mother’s main concern was having a rescue plan in place in the event something catastrophic happened to me.
-And though dad had been tracking my progress with notations on his Rand-McNally map, once I’d safely arrived his focus naturally turned to the Major Fall Project: raking and burning the millions of leaves soon to be falling from the mini forest in the front yard.
+And though dad had been tracking my progress with notations on his Rand-McNally map, once I’d safely arrived his focus quickly turned to the Major Fall Project: raking and burning the millions of leaves soon to be falling from the mini forest in the front yard.

 The reason for dad’s visit to the V.A. are the memory troubles that have become noticeable the past few years (both he and mom are in their early seventies).
 He often loses the thread of conversations and cannot recall recent events.
 The family is concerned this might signal the onset of Alz-heimer’s, but there’s no way of testing for it outside of an autopsy.
 The V.A.’s initial prognosis, pending the blood work, is that there’s nothing wrong with him; he just needs to be eating more.
 Not sure how confident I am in that.